hiconic-os/hiconic.platform.reflex/docs/getting-started/getting-started.md

 Let's now import our projects in _Eclipse_ and run the application (in debug mode) from there.

-> Make sure to stop the application with CTRL+C if it's running from the command line.
+> Make sure to stop the application with `CTRL+C` if it's still running from the command line.

 Let's open the _Eclipse_ workspace in our _dev-env_, located under `devrock-sdk/env/demo/eclipse-workspace`.

-> If you're new to _Eclipse_ and the IDE has opened without you specifying a workspace, you need to click on `File` / `Switch Workspace` / `Other` to select the workspace.
+> If you're new to _Eclipse_ and the IDE has opened without you specifying a workspace, you need to click on `File` / `Switch Workspace` / `Other...` to select the workspace.

 Now we need to import our artifacts.
 This is easy thanks to the _Devrock_ plugins, which are aware of our _dev-env_.
-They registered a shortcut - `CTRL` + `SHIFT` + `I`,type `demo` and select all the artifacts:
+They registered a shortcut - `CTRL` + `SHIFT` + `I` so press it, type `demo` and select all the artifacts:

 ![](./images/screen-import.png)